News & Views

 - RETIREMENT PROGRAMME

-The Malta Retirement Programme is designed for EU nationals whose main source of income is their pension.
+The Malta Retirement Programme is available to EU and non-EU nationals whose main source of income is their pension.

 In addition there is a requirement for an applicant to reside in Malta for a minimum of 90 days each calendar year, averaged over any five year period.
 EU nationals must not reside in any other jurisdiction for more than 183 days in any calendar year during which they benefit from the Malta Retirement Programme.